axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 Visit data.undp.org to see the full page</a>
 </n-img>

-_The tutorial above uses basic JavaScript throughout and then introduces React in one of its final videos.
-We believe that Alpine.js is a simpler approach that is more suited to the Tableau JavaScript API_.
+The Tableau JavaScript API tutorial mentioned above uses basic JavaScript throughout and then introduces React in one of its final videos.
+Instead of React, this post suggests the use of Alpine.js as an approach that is more suited for use with Tableau JavaScript API.

 ## What is Alpine.js?

 [Alpine.js](https://github.com/alpinejs/alpine) is a library that helps you to keep your JavaScript and HTML closer together.
 With basic JavaScript, you have `<script>` sections (or separate JavaScript files) that control the interactive aspects of your page - including reacting to user inputs and dynamically changing what's displayed on your webpage.
 It can be difficult to keep your HTML and JavaScript correctly aligned without some additional help.
-This is where Alpine can come in.
+This is where Alpine comes in.

 Let's look at a basic example of a counter to see what this means.
 We show a number that you increment or decrement by pressing the plus or minus buttons.